 It’s always a concern after Christmas, the cost of everything, especially the energy bills!
 Trying to keep the house warm during the winter months while also trying to curb your spending is difficult.
-There are the normal methods of keeping your house warm in the winter months, such as installing double glazing or paying out a lot of money for insulation, or a brand new heating system.
+There are the normal methods of keeping your house warm in the winter months, such as installing double glazing, high-quality aluminum windows, or paying out a lot of money for insulation, or a brand new heating system.
 But apart from these approaches, what can be done cheaply to keep your house warm?

 This is one way to prevent heat loss from radiators, especially radiators that are attached to external walls.
 By using heat reflective aluminium foil behind the radiators, this will reflect the heat back into the room instead of letting the heat disappear through that external wall.
 You can buy foil specially designed for this purpose, but it can be costly if you need to buy lots.
 So you could invest in good quality kitchen foil instead.
 However, this is not as effective.

 Double glazing is one of the most effective ways to keep heat in your home.
 However, it is incredibly costly, but if you can’t afford it, there is a special film that you can put across single-glazed windows which imitates the same effects, however not as well as double glazing.
 You can attach the film to the window using double-sided tape, and then by applying heat, such as from a blow dryer, you can fix it on.
 The only negative to this is that if you needed to open your windows, you would have to break the seal.
 But if you need to apply the film during the winter months, it is unlikely you will need to open the windows, but you can purchase smaller packs for smaller windows.